borispovod/crypti-docs/WindowsLiteWallet.md

 <a href="url"><img src="http://i.imgur.com/IabkmYX.png" align="center" height="300" width="250" ></a>

-###By this point you should have Installed the Wallet, Synchronizing your clock to Server Time and the Crypti Lite Wallet is fully functioning.
+###By this point you should have Installed the Wallet, Synchronizing your clock to Server Time and have a fully functioning Crypti Lite Wallet.
 ----------

 ##4.
 Troubleshooting